mic-css/pot-nodles/notes/Deploy_Node_to_Heroku.md

   * The **package.jason file** will be created and automatically list any dependancies (modules/packages) used in your     project
     *(note: You can automatically add to the list in your package.jason file when you install additional packages from npm by adding the **flag --save**, eg. ```$npm install colors --save```)
 * Open the **package.jason file** that should have been created in your project file.
-Add the below lines:
+Add:
   ```
   "engines": {
         "node": "4.2.4"